Combodo/itop-data-collector-base/CONTRIBUTING.md

 2. Create a branch in this fork, based on the develop branch
 3. Code !

-Do create a dedicated branch for each modification you want to propose : if you don't it will be very hard to merge back your work !
+Do create a dedicated branch for each modification you want to propose : if you don't do it will be very hard to merge back your work !

 ### 🎨 PHP styleguide